lethang7794/devops-book/chap-08.md

 - allow users to login to your app
   - via an existing _identity provider (IdP)_
-- by using a standard such as SAML, OAuth, OpenID, LDBAP, Kerberos
+- by using a standard such as SAML, OAuth, OpenID, LDAP, Kerberos

 e.g. To login to your app, users can use: